deviantony/docker-elk/README.md

     [extensions](#how-to-enable-the-provided-extensions), or prefer to create your own roles and users to authenticate these services, it is safe to remove the `ELASTIC_PASSWORD` entry from the `.env` file altogether after the stack has been initialized.*

-    Replace the password of the `logstash_internal` user inside the `.env` file with the password generated in the previous step.
-Its value is referenced inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).

     Replace the password of the `kibana_system` user inside the `.env` file with the password generated in the previous step.
 Its value is referenced inside the Kibana configuration file (`kibana/config/kibana.yml`).